vladi-rh/rhoai-genaiops-lab-instructions/docs/5-grounded-ai/2-docling.md

 Let's try it out to see how Docling works in practice!

-Go to your workbench and go through the notebook `canopy/5-rag/4-docling.ipynb`.
+Go to your workbench and go through the notebook `canopy/5-rag/3-docling.ipynb`.

-## 🎯 Next Steps: Complete Educational Platform
+## 🎯 Next Steps: Setting Up a Vector Database

-Your document intelligence RAG system can now understand the most complex academic content.
-Ready to automate it using a cool pipelines?
+Now that you get your hands into RAG and understand its value, it's time to make it production ready.
+And first, you'll need a place to store your document embeddings: that's where Vector Databases come in.

-Continue to **[🌳 Automating RAG with KFP Pipelines](4-rag-pipelines.md)** to automate the document ingestion with KFP pipelines for ingesting into our test and production environment.
+Let's dive into the world of embeddings and vector databases!